GreenKookie56/Sholium/README.md

 # Welcome to Sholium!

-an unbalanced jokerforge mod made by GreenKookie
+an unbalanced jokerforge mod made by GreenKookie.

 download latest version from release!

-note: this mod requires Steamodded and Talisman to work
+note: this mod requires Steamodded and Talisman to work.

 # What is this mod about?
 this is a bloons (mainly btd6) related mod about everything I found funny/interesting and decided to add into the game, which includes: